Safiaaaaa/YouthInTheCity/README.md

 Our baseline model was a regular OLS regression (we used Pysal spreg OLS model).
 With an R2 from 0.36, it gave us fairly good results: we were able to explain 36% of the variablity of child poverty based on our selection of 10 infrastructural features.
 However, white test for heteroskedasticity was very significant, meaning our residuals where not randomly distributed, which violates a central assumption of an OLS regression and meant the calculated coefficients could not trusted.

 Moran's I test on the regression's residuals was also significant, which meant residuals were spatially autocorrelated and we should turn to spatial regressions.
 According to Lagrange multiplier tests for both error and lagged models were significant, even in thei robust version.
-This
+TBC...

 Have a look at a selection of our data and results on our <a href="https://appyouthinthecity.herokuapp.com/">web app<a>!